laplacesdemon/SM-iOS-Library/README.md

 # Drag the SMTools.xcodeproj file to your project's navigator.
 # Go to the "Build Phases" of your target.
 Expand "Target Dependencies".
 Add "SMTools" target as a dependency by clicking on the + button.
-# Go to the "Link Bunary With Libraries" section and expand it.
+# Go to the "Link Binary With Libraries" section and expand it.
 Add "libSMTools.a" by clicking on the + button
 # Go to the "Build Settings" of your target.
-Seach for "User Header Seach Paths".
+Seach for "User Header Search Paths".
 Double click on it and add a relative link to the "src/SMTools/SMTools".
 Click on the checkbox for making it recursive.
-# Now you can include files and compile your project
+# Now you can include files and compile your project (i.e. #include "SMTools.h").